borutjures/z-api-extension/README.md

 ## ~~Send matches to the API~~

+> bj; 2014-07-20; Matches are not sent to the API.
+They are marked and only the ones that a user selects are sent to the API for further processing.

 The extension must make sure that the array of matched text contains only unique texts.

 The unique list of matched text is sent asynchronously to the API as a JSON object using `HTTP POST` request.